 Teething is a common cause of discomfort in babies between the ages of 6 and 24 months.
 However, is teeth cutting as big a deal as some parents make it out to be?

 Here, we bring you a list of science-based teething remedies as well as all you need to know about infantile teeth cutting.

 When do babies teeth start coming in?

 Children are born with all 20 of their baby teeth below their gums.
-These teeth will slowly erupt until a child is about 3 years old.
+These teeth will slowly emerge till a child is around 3 years old.
 Check out the ADA’s primary tooth development chart to see the estimated time of emergence for baby teeth.

-Researchers have found that infants experience a wide range of symptoms caused by teeth eruption.
+Research has found that infants experience a wide range of symptoms caused by tooth eruption.
 However, in a recent study, no more than 35% of teething infants experienced the same symptoms.3pubmed.gov

 - Crying/irritability: Babies often whine to let their parents know they need something.
 However, a teething baby may fuss even when their most obvious needs are met.